ashish-2106/ashish-2106/Readme.md

 🎓 Studying at SRM Institute of Science and Technology
 🌟 Approaching towards 2 stars on CodeChef
 📚 Learning DSA and sharpening problem-solving skills
-🚀 Proficient in C, C++, Python, Java, and MySQL
+🚀 Proficient in C, C++, Python, and MySQL
 💻 Exploring the realms of Web Development and App Development
 📷 Passionate about Photography and upskilling in Graphic Designing